jeffreycwitt/pl399/docs/10b-Bush-Nelson.md

 # As We May Think

 primary focus, starting around p.
 8??
 	(p.
-8 voder, vocoder, example of encoding voice sound in more efficient and adaptabl ways, making it possible to move, save, and transport voice)
+8 voder, vocoder, example of encoding voice sound in more efficient and adaptable ways, making it possible to move, save, and transport voice)

 {:.question}
 In general, what concerns does Bush raise about current research environements?